 The Court also found that the legislation regarding the use of SyRI was insufficiently clear and verifiable and also declared the relevant legislative provisions to have no binding effect for being contrary to article 8(2) of the ECHR.
-140

 The Government of the Netherlands decided not to appeal this decision.
-It maintained that the use of new technological tools, such as data analysis and algorithms, is legitimate and announced that the Ministry of Social Affairs and Employment is investigating how these new technologies can be used to combat fraud in an effective and efficient manner, while ensuring sufficient privacy.141
+It maintained that the use of new technological tools, such as data analysis and algorithms, is legitimate and announced that the Ministry of Social Affairs and Employment is investigating how these new technologies can be used to combat fraud in an effective and efficient manner, while ensuring sufficient privacy.

 Before we compare this case example to that of the Australian litigation on Robodebt, we note that NJCM v Netherlands illustrates the three themes discussed in this article (data collection - transparency - redress).
-The data protection issues arose because the purposes for collection of the data were defined intentionally broadly142 and individual citizens were not informed if the software classified them as a 'high-risk citizen'.143 In relation to freedom of information, civil society organisations sought information about the criteria the software used to assess whether there is an increased risk of welfare abuse.
+The data protection issues arose because the purposes for collection of the data were defined intentionally broadly and individual citizens were not informed if the software classified them as a 'high-risk citizen'.
+In relation to freedom of information, civil society organisations sought information about the criteria the software used to assess whether there is an increased risk of welfare abuse.
 According to Algorithm Watch, an organisation called Bij Voorbaat Verdacht ('Suspected from the Outset') made a freedom of information request.
 The Ministry's answer was as follows:

 The risk model is a collection of one or more sets of related risk indicators that may be combined to assess the risk that certain natural or legal persons are not acting in accordance with applicable law.
 If one were to disclose what data and connections the Inspectie SZW is looking for, (potential) lawbreakers would know exactly on which stored data they would have to concentrate.
-144 in order for citizens to know what is expected of them, in order for laws to be subject to public scrutiny and in order to ascertain, including via the judicial process, whether laws are properly applied and enforced and in line with higher principles, including international human rights law.146 rechter-inzake-syri> (in Dutch only).

 Denial of access to information was also raised as a concern by the UN Special Rapporteur on Extreme Poverty and Human Rights, Professor Philip Alston, who appeared as amicus curiae in NJCM v Netherlands.
-145 In his amicus brief, the UN Special Rapporteur noted that the Dutch Government's position runs counter to important principles such as the rule of law and underlined that laws are made public
+In his amicus brief, the UN Special Rapporteur noted that the Dutch Government's position runs counter to